lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Bullet Journal-ing for productivity
 - Learning React

-Currently reading: _The Buddha in the Attic_ by Julie Otsuka
+Currently reading: _Hamlet on the Holodeck: The Future of Narrative in Cyberspace_ by Janet H. Murray